Do your kids bother you with question after question? Learn why a child’s constant questions are actually good, and what

 Instead, honor all questions, whether strange or magnificent, silly or profound.
 If something catches you off-guard, encourage conversation and say, “That’s interesting.”
 Ask him what he thinks.

 In treating all questions as valid, you’re encouraging him to keep asking, all without making him wonder if it’s worth asking or not.

 3. Admit your own curiosity

 “How do bees make honey?” my son asked me one day.

 “You know, I have no idea,” I replied.
 “When we get home, let’s look it up on the computer and see how exactly they do that.”

 The thing is, we don’t know all the answers, and we do a dishonesty to our kids in making it seem like we do.

 Instead, they should see us stumped or curious about the same questions they wonder about.
 They’ll feel better knowing these are questions you’re willing to ask and learn about as well.

 And most importantly, they’ll know that learning is a never-ending practice.
 We don’t reach a particular age or graduate from school having learned everything.
 There’s always something to question and learn about, even as an adult.

 Keep asking questions

 Encourage thinking and wondering in your little philosopher.
-From religion and life to space and the universe, from feelings and emotions to the elements of the earth.
+From religion and life to outer space and the universe, from feelings and emotions to the elements of the earth.
 These are all valid questions each of us have wondered about, yet stopped asking when we grew up.

 And your child will grow up.
 She may stop asking the same questions she did as a five-year-old.
 She may have learned exactly why the clouds are as high as they are or have a better grasp of how time works.

 But a child who asks and questions will be an adult dissatisfied with complacency.
 She’ll thrive on constant learning and curiosity and push her boundaries instead.

 After all, asking these questions have led to some of the world’s best inventions, cures, theories and solutions.
 Don’t hold her back from these aspirations.
 Instead, encourage these questions, no matter how often she asks them.